coredns/coredns.io/content/manual/setups.md

 }
 ~~~

-The intent is to grab all possible queries (this Server Block is authoritative for the root domain),
-and then use the per-zone filtering of the [*forward*](/plugins/forward) plugin.
-Spoiler alert: this
-does not work.
-The reason is that the *forward* plugin can only be used once in a Server
-Block.

-The above use case is a very valid one, so how do you implement this in CoreDNS?
-The quick
-answer is by using multiple Server Blocks, one for each of the domains you want to route
+2. Use multiple Server Blocks, one for each of the domains you want to route on:
-on.
-Doing so results in this Corefile:

 ~~~ corefile
 example.org {